Ed Chau

-Edwin “Ed” Chau (born September 17, 1957) is an American jurist and politician who served in the California State Assembly as a Democrat representing the 49th state assembly District from 2012 to 2021.
+Edwin Pun Chau (born September 17, 1957) is an American jurist and politician who served in the California State Assembly as a Democrat representing the 49th state assembly District from 2012 to 2021.
 On November 29, 2021, California Governor Gavin Newsom appointed Chau to be a judge in the Los Angeles County Superior Court.

 Early life and education

 Chau was born in Hong Kong in 1957 and grew up in Los Angeles.
 He holds a B.A. in sociology and a B.S. in computer science from the University of Southern California.
 He also received a J.D. from Southwestern University School of Law.

 California State Assembly

 In June, 2021, Chau was appointed by the Speaker of the Assembly to serve as the Assistant Majority Leader.
 Prior to the appointment, Chau served as the Chairman of the Assembly Committee on Privacy and Consumer Protection from 2016 to 2021.
 Previously, he was the Chairman of the Assembly Committee on Housing and Community Development.
 Chau also served as a member of the following standing committees: Appropriations, Judiciary, Jobs, Economic Development and the Economy, Natural Resources, and Privacy and Consumer Protection.

 In addition, Chau was the Chairman of the Assembly Select Committee on Emerging Technologies and Innovation.
 As Chair, he had convened informational hearings on the Internet of Things (IoT), Artificial Intelligence, Facial Recognition Technology, 5-G Technology, and Mobile Applications, among others.
 He was also a member of the following Select Committees: Asia/California Trade and Investment Promotion, California's Clean Energy Economy, Cybersecurity, and Regional Transportation Solutions.

 In 2018, Chau introduced and passed the landmark privacy law, alongside Senator Robert Hertzberg, the California Consumer Privacy Act of 2018 (CCPA), giving California consumers significant control over the collection, use and processing of their personal information.
 The law, considered the most comprehensive privacy law in the nation, has frequently been compared to the European Union landmark privacy law, the General Data Protection Regulation (GDPR).